andrewmoise/grits/README.md

 * Performance (todo)
 * Production polish and what's needed for real server operation (todo)

-Smaller roadmap, sort of immediate big chunks:
+Currently in progress are:

-* Make the service worker work
+* DHT and node-to-node communication
-* Make remote mounts work
+* Fixing some FUSE issues
-* Make deployments work
+* Some better efficiencies in the service worker

 Minor punch list: